Honoring Your Healing: Navigating People Who Feel Threatened by Your Growth

 You can be compassionate without compromising your boundaries.

 If someone consistently belittles, minimizes, or sabotages your healing, it is absolutely okay to step back.
-Distance can be a form of self-love.
+Distance can be a form of self-respect.

 Grounding, journaling, movement, rest, or meditation help you stay balanced and emotionally steady.